apache/openwhisk-package-kafka/README.md

 }
 ```

  Triggers may become inactive when certain exceptional behavior occurs.
-For example, there was an error firing the trigger or it was not possible to connect to the kafka brokers.
+For example, there was an error firing the trigger, or it was not possible to connect to the kafka brokers.
 When a trigger becomes inactive the status object will contain additional information as to the cause.

  e.g